sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/prometheus/grafana.md

 ### Verifying that your IT infrastructure is fully monitored

-The **Hardware Sentry Agent** monitors the hardware health of all the configured systems.
-A simple configuration issue and a part of your infrastructure is left unsupervised.
-The **Coverage** panel available in the **Overall information** section of the **Main** dashboard allows you to identify configuration issues.
+The **Coverage** panel available in the **Overall information** section of the **Main** dashboard indicates the percentage of hosts that are actually monitored.

 ![Grafana Dashboards - Monitoring Coverage](../images/grafana-main-coverage.png)

-If the value displayed is below 100%, check the monitoring coverage of each **Site** to identify which configuration needs to be reviewed.
-Then open the corresponding **config/hws-config.yaml** file and verify that hosts are properly set.
+A host is considered as *not monitored* if no connector matches the configured system.
+If the value displayed is below 100%, open each **Site** to identify the hosts for which no data is available.
+Then open the corresponding **config/hws-config.yaml** file and verify the host configuration.
+If you manually specified the connectors to be used, check the `selectedConnectors` and `excludedConnectors` parameters (See [Configuring the Hardware Sentry Agent](../configuration/configure-agent.html)).

 ### Monitoring the agent collection status